How to use GitHub Actions with Lokalise

 View my repo here and use it to inspire your own GitHub Actions with Lokalise.

 My workflow pushes new/modified translations to Lokalise, translates them with machine translation and then commits the updated machine translation on our main branch.
+This continuous localization process ensures that our translation updates are seamless and efficient.

 Push sends your EN language resource file to your Lokalise project every time it is included in a commit on the main branch.
 All modified values replace pre-existing values, automations are run (Machine Translation in our example), and cleanup mode is used to remove keys that are not in the newly uploaded file.